abebus/sitemap/README.md

 Print stats with `memray stats memray-basic.py.*.bin` - replace * with number that memray generated

-Running it about 7 minutes I got such results:
+Running it about 5 minutes produces such results:

 Base branch:
 ```